-The University of North Carolina System has named five students as 2020 Marian Drane Graham Scholars.
-The scholars will participate in an eight-week immersive and experiential summer program, designed to help them develop leadership skills and gain a better understanding of key issues facing public higher education.
+The University of North Carolina System has named six students as 2021 Marian Drane Graham Scholars.
+The scholars will participate in an eight-week immersive and experiential summer program, designed to help the students develop leadership skills and gain a better understanding of key issues facing public higher education.

-Scholars will work alongside UNC System leaders over the summer, and connect with educational professionals and agencies in the state.
-Additionally, each scholar will work with UNC System Office staff to develop and present a capstone project outlining the role of higher education in North Carolina and its impact on the UNC System.
+Scholars will work with UNC System leaders during the summer, tour individual campuses and visit with key state policy leaders and elected officials in North Carolina and Washington, D.C., in July.
+Additionally, each scholar will work with UNC System staff to develop and present a capstone project outlining the role of higher education in North Carolina.

-This year’s scholars include Shevani Mehta ’22, from Holly Springs, who attends NC State University and will be placed at Go Global NC.
+This year’s scholars include Megan Pryor ’22 of NC State University who will be placed at the Department of Public Instruction.

 Open to rising juniors and seniors, the Marian Drane Graham Scholars Program began in 2013 and is named for Marian Drane Graham, the wife of Frank Porter Graham, the first president of the consolidated UNC System.
 The program’s namesake reflects its emphasis on pairing scholars who are passionate about education policy and public service with agencies in North Carolina.
 Learn more about the Marian Drane Graham Scholars Program.